SumoLogic/sumologic-content/Sumo-Logic-Tools/Event_Based_S3_Automation/README.md

-# EVENT BASED S3 SETUP AUTOMATOR
+# Notification based S3 Setup Automator Script

 ### NOTE: This script is *community supported* and no guarantees are made by Sumo Logic.